-We’re getting very close to a beta of our combat log analysis tool.
+We’re getting very close to the open beta of our combat log analysis tool (apply for the closed alpha here).
 We’re taking a fresh approach – we want to make it more inviting to the average person who doesn’t have a math degree.
 And we also want to provide enough data and analysis that the super hardcore people get what they want out of it too.

 The first step was to design an interface that is simpler, less data dense, and highlights the important things.
 We also want to make sure navigating through the reports is easy, and make sure you always know what you’re looking at.

 Here’s a preview of the top level damage report for a fight.
 We’re still tweaking a few things, but this is the general idea.